hellohaptik/docs_haptik/docs/bot-analytics/smart-funnel.md

 ## Sorting of Funnels

 By default, you will see the funnel with the highest Funnel Hits on top.
-This is done in order to quickly check the completion rate of the most visited query.
+This is done in order to quickly check the completion rate of the most visited funnel.

 If required, you can change the order of other fields and sort it as per your requirement.